sarabsethi/audioset_soundscape_feats_sethi2019/README.md

 ### Field data

-Field data is provided for each of our sampling sites
+Field data is provided for each of our sampling sites in pandas dataframes.
+Load files using `pd.read_pickle(file)`

 * `agb_public.pickle`: AGB data, taken as an average within 1km of each site (data from [Pfeifer et. al. 2015](http://iopscience.iop.org/article/10.1088/1748-9326/10/4/044019/meta))
 * `field_data_public.pickle`: Species community data at each site